-PUBLIC SKATING times are offered at Chaparral Ice!
+PUBLIC SKATING times are offered at Chaparral Ice every day!
 Admission is $6.00 and skate rental is $4.00 for children and adults.
 Kids 5 years of age and under skate for ONLY $5, including skate rental.
-Kids 5 and under skate FOR FREE Mon-Friday with paid admission.
-Click HERE for details.
+Kids 5 and under skate FREE on our Monday-Friday afternoon public sessions with paid admission.

 ASSUMPTION OF RISK: